 - ¼ to ½ cup vodka or lemon vodka depends on how strong you want the sangria to be!

-- 2 to 3 tablespoons pomegranate molasses or to taste
+- 2 to 3 tablespoons pomegranate molasses or honey, or to taste

 - 1 (750 ml) bottle sparkling rose